 It might feel like an impossible task to keep a clean house when you have kids.
 As soon as you are done tidying up one room, another part of the house is being torn apart.
-The good news is that your home does not have to be cluttered all the time just because you have kids there.
+Well, as Advantage Realty Services says, the good news is that your home does not have to be cluttered all the time just because you have kids there.

 Here are some useful tips to make the job easier for you: